 Their loud and angry injection of rock music also helps the resonance of their substance.
 The innovative sound they helped usher in was both a gift and a curse (the curse being Nu Metal), and most of the inventiveness came courtesy of Tom Morello and his vividly idiosyncratic re-working of the guitar; he incorporated every sound effect imaginable that gave Rage Against the Machine their razor-sharp asperity.
 One cool signature effect of his was making the guitar sound like records being scratched on a turntable.
 In the 2000s, the band would be discovered by a new group of fans from old school days when Tom Morello began touring with Bruce Springsteen.

-Even though the band have long called it quits, their music still continues to stand as a relevant element in todays conglomerate; Rage Against the Machine bestows a hand to those who are also fed up with the endless atrocities in the world, and they make it very accessible through awesome music.
-(WARNING: Incoming songs with language that may not be suitable for those who are easily offended)
+Even though the band has long called it quits, their music still continues to stand as a relevant element in today’s conglomerate; Rage Against the Machine bestows a hand to those who are also fed up with the endless atrocities in the world, issues of oppression and injustice, and they make it very accessible through awesome music.
+Here is a list of what we believe are some of the best Rage Against The Machine Songs.